talwrii/ffmpeg-cookbook/README.md

 First we [create an image](#image) using the `-vframe` option.
 We then create a 5 second empty video using the `nullsrc` filter and overlay the static image on it.

-## Adding a static image to the beginning of a video
+## Add a static introduction image to the beginning of a video

 ```
 ffmpeg -filter_complex 'color=color=white, drawtext=text=hello:fontsize=40' -v:frame 1 static.png